EU boosts 'no-deal' planning as UK refuses to give way in Brexit stalemate | Business

 Britain said explicitly this week that it plans to break international law by breaching parts of the Withdrawal Agreement treaty that it signed in January, when it formally left the bloc.
 Britain says the move is aimed at clarifying ambiguities, but it caused a new crisis in talks less than four months before a post-Brexit transition period ends in December.

-Investment banks have increased their estimates of the chances of a messy end to Britain's exit from the trading and political bloc it first joined in 1973, and sterling has fallen against the dollar and the euro.
-European Commission Vice President Maros Sefcovic urged Britain to scrap by the end of September the main elements of new legislation put forward this week that would override parts of the Withdrawal Agreement, but Britain said parliament would debate the bill on Monday.
+"The problem is the EU seems to define engagement as accepting large elements of their position rather than being engaged in discussions."
+The government said parliament would debate the contentious Internal Market Bill on Monday.

 The bill will face opposition in both houses of parliament as many senior British politicians have expressed shock that London is explicitly planning to breach international law.
-"The government will have to think again," said Norman Lamont, a Brexit supporting member of the House of Lords, the upper chamber, who was finance minister when the pound crashed out of the Exchange Rate Mechanism in 1992.
+"The government will have to think again," said Norman Lamont, a Brexit supporting member of the House of Lords, the upper chamber.

-"I don't think this will get through the Lords, in its present form," Lamont said.
-"It is impossible to defend.
-They'll have to think again."
-Barnier's team will brief the 27 members of the EU on the progress of trade talks on Friday.

 ALSO READ